Subvisual-Academy/center/README.md

-# README
+# CENTER

-Rails API for the project built for Subvisual Summer Camp 2023 in which the ambition is to try and make a better community inside of the Universe.
+Rails API for the project SpaceCenter built for Subvisual Summer Camp 2023 in which the ambition is to try and make a better community inside of the Universe.

 * Ruby version